Adendla/Fundraising/README.md

 7.when Gender of decease person is Male needs fundsraising

-8.if obituary is in color needs more fundsraising.
+8.if obituary is in color needs fundsraising comparing to not color.

 9.if decease person's spouse is alive need more funds

-10.if decease person's spouse's gender needs  fundsraising(Male need more funds)
+10.if decease person's spouse's gender is Femali needs  fundsraising

 11.when County Death of decease person is kiambu and nairobi need  fundsraising